counteractive/o365beat/README.md

 O365beat is an open source log shipper used to fetch Office 365 audit logs from the [Office 365 Management Activity API](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference) and forward them with all the flexibility and capability provided by the [beats platform](https://github.com/elastic/beats) (specifically, [libbeat](https://github.com/elastic/beats/tree/master/libbeat)).

-**The latest release is [v1.5.1](https://github.com/counteractive/o365beat/releases/latest)**.
-This release:

-* Added support for the [`script` processor](https://www.elastic.co/guide/en/beats/filebeat/current/processor-script.html) and provided a sample processor script to convert fields that contain arrays of name-value pairs into a "normal" object (closes #41)
-* Updated README and config files to highlight options to help avoid timeouts on busy tenancies (closes #39)
-* Updated README to link to references on API event data (closes #37)
+> **Note:** [Filebeat](https://www.elastic.co/beats/filebeat) officially supports o365 log collection using the [o365 module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-o365.html) as of [version 7.7.0](https://www.elastic.co/guide/en/beats/libbeat/current/release-notes-7.7.0.html) ([source](https://github.com/elastic/beats/tree/156c87baabf4c9b20a984e2b2bfe857b92035466/x-pack/filebeat/module/o365)).
+For most users we expect the best choice is to move to that solution, to ensure the greatest compatibility with the overall Elastic Stack.

-**Thank you so much to the users who reached out with issues, including feature requests.**  Please continue to help us and the community by opening issues or submitting pull requests if you notice problems in testing or production, or if there are features you'd like to see.
+**Thank you so much to the users, especially those who reached out with issues, including feature requests.**  We hope this tool added value - if there's anything we can do to help, please [contact us](https://www.counteractive.net/contact/).
+We'll have one more release to encompass recent updates, but will not be adding features.
+Please continue to help us and the community by opening issues or submitting pull requests if you notice problems in testing or production.
 We appreciate the feedback!

 ## Getting Started with o365beat